 1.7.4.
 Sneaker:

-Resident males search in a radius of 5 patches and count the proportion of anadromous males relative to residents.
+Resident males search in a radius set by parameter sneaker_radius and count the proportion of anadromous males relative to residents.
 If the proportion of anadromous males is greater than the sneaker_threshold, then the resident gets a boost to its quality, defined by the parameter sneaker_boost.

 1.7.5.
 Selection of male mates (choose-mates):